 In non-lawyer speak, it means that you need to take your dog or cat to the vet at least once a year to update your license, get their tag, and possibly a rabies shot.

-The City of Benton is issuing some cool new ‘B’ shaped tags this year.
-The picture below is of Ladybug, the Mattingly’s dog receiving tag number 1.
+The City of Benton is issuing cool ‘B’ shaped tags.
+The picture below is of Ladybug, the Mattingly’s dog, receiving tag number 1.